Weeverfish Sting Overview

 - Hydrocortisone cream may be applied 2-3 times daily for itching.
 Discontinue immediately if any signs of infection appear.

-- If signs of infection, such as pus, redness, or heat, occur, apply topical antibiotic ointment (bacitracin) 3 times per day.
+- If early signs of infection, such as redness or heat, occur, apply topical antibiotic ointment (bacitracin) 3 times per day.

 - Cardiopulmonary resuscitation (CPR) may be necessary.